TymonU/Debian-LiveISO-Toolkit/README.md

 ./makelive

-Give it time and it will make a live bootable iso of your current install directly into your home folder.
+Give it time and the ISO will be in a /home folder of the USERNAME defined in the makelive script file. debian-user by default.

 Enjoy!

-P.S.
-It does not care what DE you are using.
+Upcoming features:
+- Optional creation of a live user that has sudo privilages and no password
+- Optional enabling of Plymouth Splash Boot Screen
+- Installer
+- GUI to make it all point and click